TopherBeauchamp/RecordStore/README.md

 # To Do
-1. Complete Checkout Process pt.1
-2. Stay on Track!!!
-One section per day will see that development is finished by next Wednesday
-3. For some reason, when I started working on this on my desktop, Mongo Atlas connection no longer works on laptop; need to configure
+1. For some reason, when I started working on this on my desktop, Mongo Atlas connection no longer works on laptop; need to configure
-4. Learn more about front end styling to personalize website
+2. Learn more about front end styling to personalize website

 Resources for front end stuff: